 Mixing Love And Money

-When romance merges with finance, there can be a lot to discuss.
+It’s Valentine’s Day and love is in the air.
+That’s my reminder of the interpersonal challenges that emerge when romance merges with finance.
 I suggest you align on various financial issues before they create misunderstandings or resentment.

 Consider these questions:

-- Do you bring different assets and liabilities to the relationship?
-Does one of you have a trust fund, but the other student loans?
-What is the most equitable approach to balance these differing resources?
+- Do you enter the relationship with different assets and liabilities?
+Does one of you bring a trust fund, but the other student loans?
+What is the most equitable approach to balance your mismatched net worth?

 - Do you have different attitudes on saving versus spending?
-Does one of you prefer to max out a Roth IRA, while the other prefers to travel with all available cash?
+Does one of you prefer to max out a Roth IRA every year, while the other prefers to travel with all available cash?

 - What is your risk tolerance?
 Does one of you want the safety of federally-insured bank CDs but the other believes in aggressively investing in stocks with a long-term horizon?

 - How much do you contribute to charity?
 Does one of you support the NRA but the other supports the Coalition to Stop Gun Violence?
 Should you donate to both or neither?